 Squarespace 7 comparison

-Our latest platform, Squarespace 7, handles permissions differently from Squarespace 5.
-Squarespace 7 permissions are primarily used to allow contributors to help edit and manage your site.
+On our current platform, permissions are primarily used to allow contributors to help edit and manage your site.
 With Squarespace 7, you can:

 - Add a site-wide password.